DBCG/aphl-vsm/documentation/Infrastructure-setup.md

 ## Troubleshooting:

-If you cannot access the cluster, you may need to update the aws-auth configmap.
+- If you cannot access the cluster, you may need to update the aws-auth configmap.
 To do this, run the following command and adding your arn to the configmap:

 `kube -n kube-system configmap/aws-auth`

 resource: https://www.agilepartner.net/en/adding-users-to-your-eks-cluster/

+- If you have trouble running the scripts make sure `yq` and `jq` are installed and available in your path.